Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

 \subsection{Preliminaries and Individual Optimization Problem}

-We study the problem of allocating $m$ divisible goods to a population of $n$ users that arrive sequentially over time.
+We study the problem of allocating $m$ divisible goods to $n$ users that arrive sequentially.
 Each good $j \in [m]$ has a capacity $c_j = n d_j$, where we denote $\c \in \mathbb{R}^m$ as the vector of good capacities, $\d \in \mathbb{R}^m$ as the vector of good capacities per user, and the set $[m] = \{1, \ldots, m \}$.
 Each user $t \in [n]$ has a budget $w_t$ of (artificial) currency, and to model users' preferences over the goods, we assume that each user's utility is linear in their allocations.
 In particular, for a vector of allocations $\x_t \in \mathbb{R}^m$, where $x_{tj}$ represents the consumption of good $j$ by user $t$, the utility function $u_t(\x_t): \mathbb{R}^m \rightarrow \mathbb{R}$ is given by $u_t(\x_t) = \u_t^\top \x_t = \sum_{j = 1}^m u_{tj} x_{tj}$, where $\u_t \in \mathbb{R}^m$ is a vector of utility coefficients and $u_{tj}$ is the utility received by user $t$ for consuming one unit of good $j$.
-Then, for a given price vector $\p \in \mathbb{R}^m$, the individual optimization problem for user $t$ can be described as \begin{maxi!}|s|[2] {\mathbf{x}_t \in \mathbb{R}^m} { \u_t^\top \x_t = \sum_{j = 1}^m u_{ij} x_{ij}, } { } {} \addConstraint{\mathbf{p}^\top \mathbf{x}_t}{\leq w_t, } \addConstraint{\mathbf{x}_t}{\geq \mathbf{0}, } \end{maxi!} where~\eqref{eq:Fishercon1} is a budget constraint, and~\eqref{eq:Fishercon3} are non-negativity constraints.
-Since each user's utility function is linear, a property of the optimal solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} is that given a price vector $\p$, users will only purchase goods that maximize their \emph{bang-per-buck}.
-In other words, user $t$ will purchase an affordable bundle of goods in the set $S_t^*(\p) = \{j: j \in \argmax_{j' \in [m]} \frac{u_{tj'}}{p_{j'}} \}$.
+Then, for a given price vector $\p \in \mathbb{R}^m$, the individual optimization problem for user $t$ can be described as \begin{maxi!}|s|[2] {\mathbf{x}_t \in \mathbb{R}^m} { \u_t^\top \x_t = \sum_{j = 1}^m u_{tj} x_{tj}, } { } {} \addConstraint{\mathbf{p}^\top \mathbf{x}_t}{\leq w_t, } \addConstraint{\mathbf{x}_t}{\geq \mathbf{0}, } \end{maxi!} where~\eqref{eq:Fishercon1} is a budget constraint.
+Since the utility function is linear, the optimal solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} given a price vector $\p$ is such that users purchase goods maximizing their \emph{bang-per-buck}, i.e., user $t$ purchases an affordable bundle of goods in the set $S_t^*(\p) = \{j: j \in \argmax_{j' \in [m]} \frac{u_{tj'}}{p_{j'}} \}$.

 The prices of the goods in the market that users best respond to through the solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} are set by a central planner whose goal is to set equilibrium prices, defined as follows.